-□ □ □ Health and Safety
+Health and Safety

 If you are injured in any way, or if you do not feel well, you must report this immediately to your teacher or other staff member who will see to it that you are taken care of.
-There are teachers who are trained in first aid that will help you and want you to enjoy your stay at the Outdoor School.
-Teachers will help you call your parents if it is needed.
+There are teachers who

 NOTE: Any medication that you bring to the Outdoor School must be turned over to your teacher.
-Make sure that your name and prescribed dosage is written clearly on the container or better yet bring the container from the pharmacy.
-Our camp nurse is responsible to see that your medication is given to you as required - please make it easy and approach him/her at the appropriate time.
+Make sure that your name and prescribed dosage is written clearly on the container.
+That teacher is responsible to see that your medication is given to you as required - please make it easy for your teacher and approach him/her at the appropriate time.